AutoCAD Features | 2025 New Features | Autodesk

 ArcGIS® Basemaps

 Ground your site plans with real-world geographical information using Esri’s ArcGIS® Basemaps.
-Access five Basemaps in the form of high-resolution satellite and aerial imagery, OpenStreetMaps and Streets, along with light and dark-grey monochrome map styles.
+Access five Basemaps in the form of high-resolution satellite and aerial imagery, OpenStreetMaps and Streets, along with light and dark gray monochrome map styles.

 AutoLISP